Zimbra/zm-mailbox/docs/freebusy-interop.md

 needs to authenticate to the Exchange server via HTTP basic authentication or HTML form based authentication ala OWA.

 In order to enable the default Exchange free busy interop implementation, the following conditions need to be met.

 1. There should be a single AD in the system or Global Catalog is available.
-2. Zimbra server can access HTTP(S) port of IIS on at least one of the Exchange server.
+2. Zimbra server can access HTTP(S) port of IIS on at least one of the Exchange servers.
 3. The web interface to Exchange public folders (http://server/public/) needs to be available via IIS.
 4. Zimbra users need to be provisioned as a contact on Active Directory using the same administrative group for each mail domain.
 5. The Exchange username must be provisioned in the account attribute zimbraForeignPrincipal for all the Zimbra users.

-The condition #4 and #5 are required only for Zimbra -> Exchange free/busy
+Conditions #4 and #5 are required only for Zimbra -> Exchange free/busy replication.
-replication.
-With the first three condition met, Exchange -> Zimbra free/busy lookup is still possible.
+With the first three conditions met, Exchange -> Zimbra free/busy lookup is still possible.

-After creating the contacts, `legacyExchangeDN` attribute can be verified by running ADSI Edit tool, open the contact object.
-Search for the attribute `legacyExchangeDN` for the contact.
+After creating the contacts, `legacyExchangeDN` attribute can be verified by:

+1. running ADSI Edit tool
+2. Open the contact object
+3. Search for the attribute `legacyExchangeDN` for the contact.

 For example the attribute value would be

     legacyExchangeDN : /o=First Organization/ou=First Administrative Group/cn=Recipients/cn=james